August - An Idea for Every Day - Week 3

 The Children’s Poetry Archive is an ideal site when

-searching for kids’ poetry because all poems are age appropriate; you can
+searching for kids’ poetry because all poems are age appropriate.
+You can

 search by type, poet, theme, age range or open query, and all poems have audio